Appreciative inquiry: Basis and principles

 According to Bushe, AI "advocates collective inquiry into the best of what is, in order to imagine what could be, followed by collective design of a desired future state that is compelling and thus, does not require the use of incentives, coercion or persuasion for planned change to occur."

+According to academic and professor at Lawrence Technological University Jacqueline Stavros, Appreciative Inquiry functions as a strengths-based approach to organizational change that emphasizes generative questions, collaborative dialogue, and the systematic exploration of what works well within organizations.

 The model is based on the assumption that the questions we ask will tend to focus our attention in a particular direction, that organizations evolve in the direction of the questions they most persistently and passionately ask.
 In the mid-1980s most methods of assessing and evaluating a situation and then proposing solutions were based on a deficiency model, predominantly asking questions such as "What are the problems?", "What's wrong?" or "What needs to be fixed?".
 Instead of asking "What's the problem?", others couched the question in terms of "challenges", which still focused on deficiency, on what needs to be fixed or solved.
 Appreciative inquiry was the first serious managerial method to refocus attention on what works, the positive core, and on what people really care about.
 Today, these ways of approaching organizational change are common.

 The five principles of AI are: